Know Before You Go!

 Accessibility

-Our islands by Chicago Public Parks are accessible for events, featuring ramps, and paved walkways, although many also feature uneven pavement.
+Our islands by Chicago Public Parks are accessible for events, featuring ramps and paved walkways, although many also feature uneven pavement.

 Bathrooms and Water